Why you don’t need resolutions to reach your goals

 I love breaking big goals down into bite-sized chunks.
 Even if your goal is something entirely different, you can still use the quarterly method to create a strategy to keep moving forward.

-If your goal is to write a book, ask yourself how will I get there?
-Sign up to get a goal-setting worksheet below!
+If your goal is to write a book or start a new creative project, sign up to get a goal-setting worksheet below!

 You can’t stay stagnant when you’re constantly learning new things.
 Honing our skills and craft is a lifelong process that helps us to grow in the areas we are gifted in.
 Through training and educational opportunities, we can also awaken new interests and discover skills that align with our purpose.
 Commit to reading more or enhance your knowledge through classes (they don’t have to be equivalent to the cost of tuition).
 Attend a seminar or conference that pertains to your work, join an association or take an affordable course on Skillscourse, Lynda, Udemy or Masterclass.
 Investing in your personal development is essential to grow and advance in your career and business.